LPN to RN Admission

 Completion of the application process and course work does not in itself guarantee admission to the ADN Program.

 All students are responsible for ensuring that all information pertaining to the admission process is completed by the designated application deadline.
 Students who have an ACT score 21 or higher, 3.00 GPA on prerequisite courses, and have met all admission requirements may be considered for early admission.

 Criminal background checks including fingerprinting (MS Code Section 43-11-13[iii]) may deny students access to clinical agencies and disqualify the student from participation in the program.
 Successful completion of the nursing program with the associate degree in nursing permits this student to submit an application to the National Council Licensure Examination for RN licensure.
 However, any disciplinary action, arrest, charge, addiction, or impairment may result in denial of licensure as a registered nurse.

 Students selected for admission into the ADN program must submit proof of the following items: physical examination; Tdap vaccination; flu vaccination; two Measles, Mumps, Rubella (MMR) vaccinations or positive MMR titer; two Varicella (chicken pox) vaccinations or positive Varicella titer; TB skin tests (two-step) or Quantiferon blood test; negative drug screen as specified by the ADN Division; Hepatitis B Vaccine or signed declination statement; and a current American Heart Association Health Care Provider Course.
-All items should remain current for the full school year (August - May).
+All items should remain current for the semester (August-December and January-May).
 Students admitted to any nursing courses must adhere to the current catalog policies and the ADN program of study.